 Abstract

 Safety for people working with hazardous material is a big concern.
 A machine which can handle the hazardous substances and can be controlled from safe distances is highly desirable.
 Mercury robotics competition promotes the development of such machines or robots.
 The next Mercury competition will be held on April 18th, 2015.
 Our senior design team will be participating in the competition and will represent University of Houston.
 This document explains the technical report of the designing and development of robot which will take part in the competition.
 According to the competition rules, the controller of the robot must be 50 miles away from the competition site and should use internet to control robot.
-The robot must be able to accomplish certain sophisticated task such as maneuvering through 18 inch maze and passing through dark tunnel without touching the walls.
+The robot must be able to accomplish certain sophisticated task such as maneuvering through an 18 inch maze and passing through a dark tunnel without touching the walls.
 It should be able to pick up a golf ball, climb up a 30 degree ramp and drop the golf ball in the designated space.
 To construct the fully functioning robot, work was divided into two parts.
 The objective of first part is to complete the motor control design which can take command over Wi-Fi using internet.
 The design and development of robotic arm will be done in the second part which will be done in next semester.
 This reports discusses the technical details of first part.
 To accomplish the project goal by the end of the semester, it was divided into various smaller milestones.
-See Figure 2- Goal Analysis Diagram.
 This report discusses the completion of all objectives in the ‘Goal Analysis Diagram’.
 Design, development and testing of the motor hardware is successfully completed.
-Robot can move in all directions with different speeds and climb up a 30 degree ramp.
+Our robot can move in all directions with different speeds and climb up a 30 degree ramp.
 Wi-Fi connection is established and robot can receive signals via internet and perform actions accordingly.
 Budget of the project has been estimated for the semester to be $39,442.37 including labor cost and parts used in the project.
 The team is on schedule and project is under the budget.

 Background and Goal

-The Mercury Remote Robotic completion is an international robotics competition and the challenge is to design and build a wireless controlled robot capable of performing a certain mission.
+The Mercury Remote Robotic competition is an international robotics competition and the challenge is to design and build a wireless controlled robot capable of performing a certain mission.
 The robot must be remotely controlled from at least 50 miles ways from its location.
-The challenge mission includes maneuvering in dark tunnel, picking up a ball, travelling across a bridge with 30 degree incline, and depositing the ball at a destination.
+The challenge mission includes maneuvering in a dark tunnel, picking up a ball, travelling across a bridge with a 30 degree incline, and depositing the ball at a pre-determined destination.
 In addition, the robot must also demonstrate speed in sprinting to the finish line.[1]

 The purpose of this report is to summarize our accomplishments in Senior Design I and an overall scope of our entire project.
 This report will mainly focus in the following topics: problem, need, user analysis, overview diagram, target objective, goal analysis, engineering specification, constraints and budget.